Skip to content

 Step 2 – Where is your code?

-1. Choose Azure Repos Git
+1. Choose: Azure Repos Git

-2. Select Pipeline--VECTO-Setup as repository
+2. Select: Pipeline--VECTO-Setup as repository

 VECTO-PREPARATION-ADO-PIPELINES-2

-Step 3 – Configure your pipeline
+Step 3 – Create variable for the pipeline

-VECTO-PREPARATION-ADO-PIPELINES-3
+Select: Variables VECTO-PREPARATION-ADO-PIPELINES-3

-Step 4 – Save the pipeline
+Step 7 – Save the pipeline

-Save the pipeline.
+Save the pipeline:

 Pipeline Library – Variable Group